MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column-end:::
    :::column span="2":::
    Can view a list of tags available for the work item within the project.
-   Users without this permission will not have a list of available tags from which to choose in the work item form or in the query editor.
+   Users without this permission don't have a list of available tags from which to choose in the work item form or in the query editor.
    :::column-end:::
 :::row-end:::